bumblefudge/ERCs/ERCS/erc-xxxx.md

 1. the wallet has added `accounts` arrays to some, but not all, of the parallel connections it has authorized, some empty.
 2. no `accounts` have been authorized for the `eip155:0` connection, which refers not to an Ethereum chain but to the dapp<>wallet connection itself, as per the "chainId 0" convention specified in [the Ethereum profile of CAIP-2](https://namespaces.chainagnostic.org/eip155/caip10#special-case-of-eoa).
 3. the response merges connections requested as "required" and connections requested as "optional"; wallets can opt to fail on unsupported (or unrecognized) connections marked as required, but are encouraged to drop any unsupported (or unrecognized) optional connections silently.
+4. an entire optional connection was dropped from the response as it was not authorized by the wallet, and the corresponding `scopedProperties` object annotating this connection was also dropped.

 ### Future Work: Browser Extensions and Manifest V3